Jash-2000/SUPERSCALER_RISC-V_CORE/README.md

 Clearly our model decreases the latency 8x times for the encryption algorithms showcased.
 For example, a simple 10 digit encryption tester using *ADD, MUL, SUB* is shown below:
 ![image](SS_Operation.png)

-The superscaler instructions are as follows
-- 1. Fill Register 1 with Immediate value for Admin Key
-- 2. Store the Admin key to Memory
-- 3. Fill Register 5 with Immediate value for passkey
-- 4. Store the desired passkey for sudo access, in memory
-- 5. Load the Public Key in Register 1 (Username)
-- 6. Load the Private Key in Register 2 (Password)
-- 7. Superscaler MUL for Reg1 and Reg2, writeback in Register 3
-- 8. Load the Admin key from memory to Register 4
-- 9. Superscaler ADD for  Reg3 and Reg4, write back in Reg3
-- 10. Compare Reg5 and Reg3 and branch to Instr 5 if NEQ (attempt for the password again...)
-- 11-15.
-Random Instructions (Showcasing the CPU's other capablitites based on user inputs)
-- 16. Load Memory address 100 with 32-bit decimal value 25 to kill the system.

 ## Design Architecture
 SimTop - Contains the complete CPU unit with Clock and Reset signals being the inputs.